Resin Skirting

 What is Resin Skirting

-In most installations the skirting is created during floor installation to complete a tanked and sealed wall to floor junction.
-A metal or plastic guide trim can be fixed to the wall to help form the curve before the material is trowel applied.
+In most installations, resin skirting is formed during floor installation to complete a fully sealed wall to floor junction.
+A metal or plastic guide trim may be fixed to the wall to help form a consistent curve before the resin is trowel applied.
+In hygiene-critical environments, specialist polyurethane resin coving systems such as Monarcove are commonly specified to provide improved flexibility, durability and long-term hygiene performance.

 Why choose Resin Skirting